 Sensor: APS-C CMOS | Megapixels: 24.1MP | Lens mount: Nikon F mount | Screen type: 3-inch, 921,000 dots | Maximum continuous shooting speed: 5fps | Max video resolution: 1080p | User level: Beginner

-The Nikon D5200 stands third in our list.
-It is basically an alternative to the much famous D5300 with a reasonable price tag.
-The camera delivers fine quality images with its 24.1-megapixel sensor when paired with EXPEED 3 image processing engine.
-Its 2016-pixel RGB sensor provides accurate scene brightness and colour information.
-In addition to this, the camera comes with a wide ISO range of 100-6400 which can be further extended up to Hi-2 ISO 25600, thus, providing superior quality images in all lighting conditions.
+Its 2016-pixel RGB sensor helps scope out accurate scene brightness and colour information.
+Additionally, the camera has a wide ISO range of 100-6400 which can be further extended up to Hi-2 ISO 25600, thus, it allows for quality images in almost any lighting conditions.

 Read the full review: Nikon D5200